edamame-course/2016-tutorials/Metagenome/2016-07-15-counting-abundance-with-mapped-reads.md

-#Mapping and counting of metagenome data
-Authored by Jin Choi for EMAMAME2016 based on a previous tutorial by Adina Howe
+#Estimating abundances in metagenomesAuthored by Jin Choi for EDAMAME2016

+## Summary

-## Overarching Goal
+### Overarching Goal
-* This tutorial will contribute towards an understanding of **metagenome data**
+* This tutorial will contribute towards an understanding of quantitative analyses of **metagenome data**

-##Learning Objectives
+### Learning Objectives
+* Understanding how to estimate abundances of reads in a representative gene reference
+* Understanding read mapping
-* Understanding mapping file
+* Understanding mapping file formats
-* Use mapping program(Bowtie2, samtools, bcftools)
+* Understanding how to use a mapping program (Bowtie2, samtools, bcftools)
-* Counting

-## Mapping and counting useful when,,
+* Apply reference mapping to assess read abundances and quantify gene presence

+### Reference mapping is useful...
-* If you want to find point mutation when you sequence pure culture
+* If you want to detect SNPs
-* If you assemble your multiple sample by yourself when you sequence metagenomic sample
-* If you want to generate gene expression table when you sequence transcriptomic/metatranscriptomic sample
+* If you want to estimate abundance of genes in metagenomic or metatranscriptomic data

+## Tutorial

+@Jin - add AMI information or what the assumption of the system they are on -- base Ubuntu I think
+@Jin - add an overview - what is the point, objective?
+Imagine you have a metagenome created to study and the reference is...etc.

-## updating the operating system
+### Setting up operating system
 ```
 apt-get update
 apt-get -y install screen git curl gcc make g++ python-dev unzip \